OrdinaryMagician/saya_m/README.md

 Chambered for .45LV, this *"relic"* has been in **Saya**'s private collection since the early days.
 She likes taking it to the range and attempting to cycle it *"the cool way"* while she pretends to shoot down *"goat servants"* or something.
 Well, now she can definitely shoot some goats with it, for sure.

 Can hold 4 rounds plus one in the chamber.
-Fairly useful for stopping hell nobles in their tracks.
+Fairly useful for stopping hell nobles in their tracks. **Saya** will spin it when hip-firing.

 #### .45LV Rounds *[Shells, Shell Box]*